-Year Ended December 31, Change e
+Year E

-2018 2019 \$ %
+Deceml 2018 2019 Change \$ %

-(in th ousands, except fo or percentages)
+(in tho usands, except fo

-Revenue \$ 108,355 \$ 164,892 \$56,537 52%
+Revenue \$108,355 \$164,892 \$56,537 52%

 Revenue increased by \$56.5 million, or 52% during the twelve months ended December 31, 2019 compared to the twelve months ended December 31, 2018.
-The increase in revenue was primarily due to increased demand for our people-based advertising products and services and our customers' increasing adoption and use of our platform.
+The increase in revenue was primarily due to increased demand for our people-based advertising products and services and our customers' increasing adoption and usage of our platform.
+Platform usage, as represented by aggregate spend on the platform, increased by 54% in the comparative periods.
 Although we acquired Adelphic in 2017, the beneficial impact of the acquisition on revenue was not immediate due a variety of factors including the time associated with integrating Adelphic with our existing capabilities, integrating additional media and data supplier partners, as well as pursuing, onboarding and training new customers.
-Our total number of Active Customers increased from 186 to 200, or 7.5%, during the period.
+Adelphic began to contribute meaningfully to our revenue in the beginning of the first quarter of 2019.
+The substantial majority of our revenue for the year ended December 31, 2019 came from customers that had been customers in the year ended December 31, 2018.